ohmtech/flip-public/documentation/markdown/reference/Entity.md

 <p><code>Entity</code>s are used to store custom data in flip <code>Object</code>s and are typically used in observers.</p>

+<p>They are a map where the key is a type and the value a type erasure.</p>

 <h2>Member Functions Synopsys</h2>

 <table><tr><td><code><a href="#member-function-emplace">emplace</a></code></td><td>Constructs in-place a new element</td></tr>